Deepen AI - Enterprise

 • Vertical corners: Total number of inner corners from top to bottom.
 The red dots shown in the above preview correspond to the vertical corners.

-• Square size: It is the length of the arm of the square in meters.
-The square size corresponds to the length of the yellow square highlighted in the preview.
+• Square size: This is the length of the square's arm in meters.
+It corresponds to the length of the yellow square highlighted in the preview.

 • Left padding: The distance from the leftmost side of the board to the left-most corner point in meters.
 Corresponds to the left blue line in the preview.